-Ask anyone who’s trying to lose weight or gain muscle or recover from illness…or anyone who tries to follow healthy eating guidelines, and the question of protein amounts & sources comes to the fore.
+Why do we have a protein obsession these days?
+Ask anyone trying to lose weight or gain muscle or recover from illness, or really anyone striving to eat right, and the question of protein amounts & sources inevitably comes up.
 In a time when our focus on food choices has reached a religious fervour, protein leads the current caravan of nutrition to the promised land.

 How is it that we’ve come to view lots of protein (to the exclusion of other macronutrients) as synonymous with health?

 Two ways: timing and our personal focus at this time.

 Historically, it’s been coming to this inevitability for decades:

 Nutritional science of the 70s, 80s & 90s drove us to an unrelenting fear of fat.
 First saturated fat, then fat in general, were (falsely) proven to be the source of heart & weight problems in North America.
 The extreme version of this food fad found me on a practically fat-free diet after the birth of my 1st son – a situation that had a negative impact on my health for the next 20 years.

 Atkins and all the variations of low-carb diets followed that fiasco.
 (These should more accurately be called low-starch or low-refined-carb diets, but I digress.
 You can read about this particular pet peeve of mine here.)